MattRisley/UMDCTF-2020-Colors/README.md

     #Enter passphrase:
     ```
 3. Using a dictionary brute force attack on the passphase might do the trick
-    * Downloading the Steghide Brute Force Tool
+    * Downloading a Steghide Brute Force Tool

     ```bash
     git clone https://github.com/Va5c0/Steghide-Brute-Force-Tool.git